 Global Days of Action on Military Spending

-We urge you to join the Global Days of Action on Military Spending (GDAMS).
-Why?
+We urge you to join the Global Days of Action on Military Spending (GDAMS) to:

 - Prevent U.S. wars against Iran, North Korea, China and other nations

 - Challenge the military’s massive contributions to climate change and environmental degradation, with greater investments to address global warming and for cleanup

 - Support immigrant rights and human rights for all

 - Oppose to the increasing militarization of our borders and militarization of the police